maryia-smantsar/warhol-case-study/README.md

 ---

-## Black and White — Not Because It's Safe, But Because It's Right
+## Black and white — not because it's safe, but because It's right

 The color decision came early and it was deliberate.